staskobzar/opensips-mi/README.md

 opensips.ul_show_contact('location', 'alice')
 ```

-Such methods, first of all, check if fifo function exists against `which` fifo command.
+Those methods first of all verify if mi function exists using `which` mi command.

 ### Response

 Command function returns `Opensips::MI::Response` class.
 This class containe following class members which can be used to process responses:

 * code: *Integer* Response code: 200, 404 etc
-* message: *String* Response messages: "OK", "Bad headers"
+* message: *String* Response messages: "OK", "Bad headers" etc.
 * rawdata: *Array* Raw response data as array
 * result: *Mixed* Struct/Hash/Array/Nil.
-This is member used by helper response methods for pretty formated result.
+This member is used by helper response methods for pretty formated result.
 See below.

 ### Response helpers methods